nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v1-2-1 v1-2-0

-Only secure applications can use Bluetooth® LE Bluetooth LE cannot be used in a non-secure application, for example, an application built for the ``nrf5340_dk_nrf5340_cpuappns`` build target.
+Only secure applications can use Bluetooth LE Bluetooth LE cannot be used in a non-secure application, for example, an application built for the ``nrf5340_dk_nrf5340_cpuappns`` build target.

   **Affected platforms:** nRF5340